|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-Lat 2° 0' 0S Long 147° 25' 0E Los Negros Island is located to the east of Manus Island.
+Lat 2° 0' 0S Long 147° 25' 0E Los Negros is located in the Admiralty Island Group (Admiralty Islands).
+Also known as Los Negros Island.
 Borders Hyane Harbor to the east.
-Borders Papitalai Harbor and Seeadler Harbor and Manus Island to the west.
+Borders Papitalai Harbor and Seeadler Harbor and beyond Manus Island to the west.
 Known to the Japanese as "Hyane Island".
+Prewar and during the Pacific War part of the Territory of New Guinea.
 Today located in Manus Province in Papua New Guinea (PNG).